Elicea, 10 mg 28 pcs.

 often: increased sweating;

-infrequent: urticaria, alopecia, skin rash, skin itching;
+uncommon: urticaria, alopecia, skin rash, itching;

 frequency unknown: ecchymosis, angioedema.